 Accidents on farms are unfortunately often associated with serious and fatal injuries.
 The risks that are present in a farm setting mean there is much more danger of having an accident than many other workplaces.

 The HSE recognises farming and the agricultural industry as one of the most dangerous places to work and has reported that in the last decade, there has been close to one person a week who has been killed as a result of a farming accident.

-The HSE has cited ill-advised risk-taking as one of the major problems which is thwarting the sector in terms of accidents.
+The HSE has cited ill-advised risk-taking as one of the major problems thwarting the sector in terms of accidents.
 It has also been identified that people who work alone on farms are at a greater risk of having an accident.
 Some of the most common kinds of farming accidents include: